Reviewing SUMITOMO HEAVY/ADR (SOHVY) & Its Peers

 |2.54

-As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 30.56%.
-Given SUMITOMO HEAVY/ADR’s rivals higher possible upside, analysts clearly believe SUMITOMO HEAVY/ADR has less favorable growth aspects than its rivals.
+As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 28.71%.
+Given SUMITOMO HEAVY/ADR’s competitors higher probable upside, analysts plainly believe SUMITOMO HEAVY/ADR has less favorable growth aspects than its competitors.

-SUMITOMO HEAVY/ADR has a beta of 0.23, indicating that its share price is 77% less volatile than the S&P 500.
-Comparatively, SUMITOMO HEAVY/ADR’s rivals have a beta of 1.27, indicating that their average share price is 27% more volatile than the S&P 500.
+SUMITOMO HEAVY/ADR has a beta of 0.23, suggesting that its stock price is 77% less volatile than the S&P 500.
+Comparatively, SUMITOMO HEAVY/ADR’s competitors have a beta of 1.27, suggesting that their average stock price is 27% more volatile than the S&P 500.

 Summary

-SUMITOMO HEAVY/ADR beats its rivals on 6 of the 11 factors compared.
+SUMITOMO HEAVY/ADR beats its competitors on 6 of the 11 factors compared.

 Receive News & Ratings for SUMITOMO HEAVY/ADR Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for SUMITOMO HEAVY/ADR and related companies with MarketBeat.com's FREE daily email newsletter.